-C++ API Reference (Core)#
+C++ API Reference (Core)

-NB_MODULE(name, variable)#
+NB_MODULE(name, variable)

 This macro creates the entry point that will be invoked when the Python interpreter imports an extension module.
-The module name is given as the fist argument and it should not be in quotes.
+The module name is given as the first argument and it should not be in quotes.
 It must match the module name given to the nanobind_add_module() function in the CMake build system.

 The second macro argument defines a variable of type module_.
 The body of the declaration typically contains a sequence of operations that populate the module variable with contents.